When Was Medical Cannabis Legalized in Delaware?

 The future legality of recreational cannabis in Delaware remains something of an unknown.
 For the time being, there are no specific initiatives in place that would result in the imminent legalisation of marijuana.
 Proponents of legalization continue to insist that the state as a whole would benefit from legalization.
 By becoming the first state in the region to permit the sale and consumption of recreational cannabis, Delaware could find itself at a significant competitive advantage.

 However, Gov. John Carney has given no indication that he is ready to bring about any sweeping reforms in the near future at least.
 He recently reemphasized his commitment to intensifying public health policy for Delaware, outlining legislation to restrict the use of tobacco products to adults aged 21 and over.
-It, therefore, seems unlikely that he will green-light recreational cannabis, which draws heavy criticism from many local and national public health watchdogs.
+It, therefore, seems unlikely that he will green-light recreational cannabis seeds, which draws heavy criticism from many local and national public health watchdogs.

 The consumption of recreational cannabis in Delaware will, therefore, remain illegal for some time, though criminal penalties have been largely abolished for possession and consumption of limited quantities.